Pullusb/snippetsLibrary/README.md

 **Conversion** : Enjoy your blender made snippets in your favorite IDE !
 This buttons allow you to convert all your library to the format of external editors Sublime text, VScode or atom.
 The trigger word to call it will be the name of the snippet's containing folder with an heading '`s`' added.
 (This is meant to avoid having triggers with standard words)
 example: if the snippets was in the folder `bpy`, in sublime text you would start tapping `sbpy` to see suggestions of all related snippets.
 Note for Atom users: Since multiple snippets can share the same prefix, the conversion use [this hack to make it work](https://github.com/medienbaecker/kirby-snippets/issues/1#issue-172641340).

 Note : You can enter tabstop syntax in your snippets.
 This will not affect your use of it in blender.
 It can be usefull after conversion on external editors (see Conversion above)
 ![tabstop](https://github.com/Pullusb/images_repo/raw/master/Bl_snippetLib_Tabstop.png)

 Thanks to [tin2tin](https://github.com/tin2tin) for the feedbacks

 ---

 ## Todo:
-- Cleanning function : Clear memory button (snippets stay in blend files when load)
   - Think a way of auto cleaning... complex (maybe have a preference to auto-clean on save.
 But can be a super pain for the user)
-- title case for the name (need cases insensitive search, at least on titles)
+- title case for the name (but need cases insensitive search, at least on titles before)
 - Try to re-implement previous search option with the new design :
   - Case insensitive search (more usefull)
   - Regex search